-For a comprehensive review of threats to the sagebrush ecosystem, refer to the Nevada Sagebrush Habitat Plan and the 2019 Nevada Greater Sage-Grouse Conservation Plan.
+For a comprehensive review of threats to the sagebrush ecosystem, refer to the Nevada Sagebrush Habitat Plan (Nevada Department of Wildlife in prep)For a comprehensive review of threats to the sagebrush ecosystem, refer to the Nevada Sagebrush Habitat Plan (Nevada Department of Wildlife in draft) and the 2019 Nevada Greater Sage-Grouse Conservation Plan (Sagebrush Ecosystem Program State of Nevada 2019).
 These foundational documents outline the broad, interacting pressures that degrade sagebrush ecosystems and affect Nevada's GRSG populations.
+This document will highlight updated threats that are not captured in the above documents.